How Reliable are Standardized Field Sobriety Tests?

 - Puts foot down

-Much like the first two test, the majority of this is subjective and doesn’t take into account any past or current injuries or even physical condition of the test recipient.
+Much like the first two tests, the majority of this is subjective and doesn’t take into account any past or current injuries or even physical condition of the test recipient.

 Limitations & Criticism of Field Sobriety Tests

 Critics of these test often question the statistical evidence behind them, and the ability of the officers to administer the tests and judge for impairments.
-One study by Patrick Barone in “Standardized Field Sobriety Testing” asked 14 police officers to view the videotapes of 21 sober individuals being put through a series of both field sobriety tests and “normal-ability” tests such as walking, knowing their address, and similar.
-After reviewing the test, the officers believed that 46% of the participants has too much to drink.
-Fifteen percent of the officers viewing the normal-abilities videos thought the individuals had too much to drink.
+For instance, a study by Patrick Barone in “Standardized Field Sobriety Testing” asked 14 police officers to view the videotapes of 21 sober individuals being put through a series of both field sobriety tests and “normal-ability” tests such as walking, knowing their address, and similar.
+After that, the officers believed that 46% of the participants had too much to drink.
+In addition, 15% of the officers viewing the normal-abilities videos thought the individuals had too much to drink.

 The Horizontal Gaze Nystagmus (HGN) Test – 77% Accuracy